Starting price: $1,199

 Samsung Galaxy S22 Ultra review: Software

-The Galaxy S22 Ultra is powered by Samsung's OneUI 4.1 software, which runs on top of Android 12.
+The Galaxy S22 Ultra shipped with Samsung's OneUI 4.1 software, which runs on top of Android 12.
 Samsung says this interface is more intuitive and useful than previous versions, and there's a new privacy dashboard for peace of mind.

 Samsung is also touting Samsung Wallet, which can combine your digital payment info, ID, and more into one tool.
 The new Google Duo app lets you share videos and documents during video calls, similar to SharePlay in Apple's iOS 15 software.